Yansu vs Littlebird

 Same Observation, Different Output

 Littlebird's $11 million raise in 2026 validates the "observe your work" model that both products share.
 Investors and users clearly see value in a tool that passively captures context without requiring manual input.
 Where the two products diverge is the ceiling of what that observation unlocks.
 For Littlebird, the ceiling is rich, accurate text output: transcriptions, summaries, and reports.
-For Yansu, the observation layer is the starting point for something more consequential -- software creation.
-Yansu's AI identifies patterns in your observations that signal an unmet need, then generates a complete, deployable application to meet it.
+For Yansu, the observation layer is the starting point for something more consequential -- action.
+Yansu's AI identifies patterns in your observations that signal an unmet need, then hands off the task or sets up an automation to meet it.
 The observation problem is solved in both products.
-Yansu's bet is that the next step after observing your work is not describing it -- it is building the tools you need to do it better.
+Yansu's bet is that the next step after observing your work is not describing it -- it is acting on it so you do not have to.

 Pricing Comparison